History of the property at 136 Woburn Road

 In 1906 the property was subdivided extensively and in 1922 George Cooper purchased three acres, subsequently building the original house on the hospice property in 1927 at the cost of ₤5,065.
 The Cooper family owned the property until 1940 when, following several changes of ownership, it was purchased by the Carmelites in 1951 as a monastery.
 In 1953, ownership was taken over by Archbishop McKeefry for the Cenacle Sisters as a retreat house and novitiate.

 Te Omanga Hospice Trustees purchased the property in 1991 following a major fundraising campaign within the community.
 The Inpatient Unit was a new addition at the time and extensive renovations were undertaken.

 Following the earthquakes in Christchurch in September 2010 and February 2011, like most buildings, the hospice was inspected for potential earthquake risk and was given until 2023 to either bring the current building up to approved earthquake standards, or rebuild.
-To achieve either solution for the future, Te Omanga will need to develop a major Capital Campaign to enlist the support of the community for both financial and in kind assistance.
-The main focus will be to ensure the safety of patients and their families, staff and visitors whilst still delivering the best possible palliative care service to the Hutt Valley community.
+Te Omanga began a major Capital Campaign to enlist the support of the community for both financial and in kind assistance.
+The main focus was to ensure the safety of patients and their families, staff and visitors whilst continuing to deliver the best possible palliative care service to the Hutt Valley community.

 Sadly the old building came down towards the end of 2017.
 While the rebuild of a new purpose-built hospice was underway, Te Omanga moved temporarily to 38 Britannia Street in Petone.
 In April 2019, Te Omanga moved back home to 136 Woburn Road.